 Arguably even more beautiful than the Ring of Kerry, the Dingle Peninsula sits just north of Killarney and has a spectacular landscape of rocky bays, sandy beaches and rugged hills.
 Slea Head, the westernmost point, has the most dramatic coastline scenery of the peninsula and views toward the Skellig and Blasket Islands.

-Your guide will decide on the day which particular archeological sites to take you to, based on the weather, how busy the roads are and your specific interests.
+Your guide will decide on the day which particular archaeological sites to take you to, based on the weather, how busy the roads are and your specific interests.
 However, you are likely to visit some or all of the following sites.

 Just outside Dingle in a farmer’s fields is St Manchan’s Oratory, an early Christian site overlooking Dingle Bay and Mount Brandon.
 This dry-stone-walled structure is accompanied by several ogham stones which are inscribed with this early medieval Irish alphabet.